Saudi says Trump stance on Iran and IS cause for optimism

 "The objectives we want to achieve are the same.
 We may have disagreements on how to get there, but we don't disagree on what needs to be done, and that will not change," he said.

-When asked specifically about Riyadh's relationship with its Shi'ite regional rival Iran, Jubeir accused Tehran of destabilising the region.
+When asked specifically about Riyadh's relationship with its Shi'ite regional rival Iran and whether there could be a detente between them, Jubeir accused Tehran of destabilising the region.

+Relations between the two worsened after hundreds of people, many of them Iranians, died in a crush at the 2015 Muslim haj pilgrimage in Saudi Arabia.
+Iran blamed the disaster on organisers' incompetence and boycotted last year's haj.

+Ties worsened further when Sunni-ruled Saudi Arabia executed a Shi'ite cleric a year ago.
+Angry Iranian protesters stormed the Saudi embassy in Tehran and Riyadh severed diplomatic relations.

 "Our relationship with Iran is tense and it's in function of its aggressive and hostile policies.
 It would be wonderful to live in peace and harmony with Iran, but it takes two to tango," Jubeir said, speaking in English.